 - If you have fresh coriander that goes really well.
-Unfortunately I never have any fresh coriander!
+Unfortunately I very rarely have any fresh coriander!

 After eating this as a curry with rice, use the leftovers to make a delicious soup for the following day.
 If you’ve got more rice left than you need in the soup, you can make a vegan Nasi with the surplus rice.
 I like to cook extra and use it to create new things the next day.

-Simply add some homemade vegetable stock to the curry and reheat.
-Next, add the leftover rice to the soup and stir.
+For the soup, simply add some homemade vegetable stock to the curry and reheat.
+Next, add some of the leftover rice to the soup and stir.
 Taste the soup and add what’s needed, either some more tomato favour such as tomato purée, or soy sauce or more coconut milk.

 The basic soup is done, all you need to do is tweak it to get the best out of it and you’ll have a delicious soup in no time at all.